 The compression algorithm supported is DEFLATE, as described in the .ZIP specification.
 The package implementer shall not use any compression algorithm other than DEFLATE.

-Mapping Part Content Type

-Part content types are used for associating content types with part data within a package.
-In ZIP archives, content type information is stored using the common mapping pattern that stores this information in a single XML stream as follows:
+Mapping the Media Types Stream

-Package implementers shall store content type data in an item(s) mapped to the logical item name with the prefix_name equal to “/[Content_Types].xml” or in the interleaved case to the complete sequence of logical item names with that prefix_name.
-[M3.10]
+In ZIP archives, the Media Types stream shall be stored in an item with the prefix name “/[Content_Types].xml” or, in the interleaved case, in the complete sequence of logical items with that prefix name.

-Package implementers shall not map logical item name(s) mapped to the Content Types stream in a ZIP archive to a part name.
-[M3.11] [Note: Bracket characters "[" and "]" were chosen for the Content Types stream name specifically because these characters violate the part naming grammar, thus reinforcing this requirement. end note]
+Package implementers shall not map logical item name(s) mapped to the Media Types stream in a ZIP archive to a part name.
+[M3.11] [Note: Bracket characters "[" and "]" were chosen for the Media Types stream name specifically because these characters violate the part naming grammar, thus reinforcing this requirement. end note]

 Mapping the Growth Hint